pjthapa/chessgame/README.md

 # chessgame
-Create a functional game of chess using tkinter in python With the objective of learning to plan a (large) program in python And use GUI related ideas
+Create a functional game of chess using tkinter in python With the objective of learning to plan a program in python and implement simple logic.
+Also, learn to use GUI generally.